aanderse/LdapRecord.com/source/docs/laravel/quickstart.md

 ### Step 4: Use LdapRecord {#usage}

-To begin, you may either use the built-in [models that LdapRecord comes with](/docs/models#predefined-models), or you may create your own models that reference the connection you have created in your `ldap.php` file.
+To begin, you may either use the built-in [models that LdapRecord comes with](/docs/models#predefined-models), or you may create your own models that reference the connection you have created in your `config/dap.php` file.

 Call the below command to create a new LdapRecord model: